Dr Jeannie Annan

 James L Lang

-James Lang is the UNDP Advisor on Gender, Violence and Rights for Asia and the Pacific.
-He has nearly twenty years of professional experience working with international organizations on the issues of gender equality and social justice particularly in the areas of gender-based violence prevention and engaging boys and men in gender justice.
-James is an active researcher, writer and trainer and has published numerous papers and studies on gender, masculinities and violence prevention.
-Previous to his current role, James was the Coordinator of Partners for Prevention (Phase One), a UN joint programme focused on gender-based violence prevention in Asia-Pacific.
-Over the years, James has also worked for various NGOs and UN agencies including Futures without Violence and Oxfam GB.
+James L. Lang is an independent consultant working on the prevention of violence against women.
+He has over twenty years of professional experience working with not-for-profit and international organizations on the issues of gender equality and social justice.
+James is an active researcher, writer and trainer and has published numerous papers and studies on violence against women and engaging boys and men in gender justice.
+James is a Coordinating Group member of the Sexual Violence Research Initiative, a founding member of the Prevention Collaborative and serves on the Asia Development Bank’s External Forum on Gender.
+Previously, James created and led Partners for Prevention, an innovative UN joint programme focused on gender-based violence prevention in Asia-Pacific.
+Over the years, James has also worked for organizations including Futures without Violence and Oxfam GB.

 Dr Ruchira Tabassum Naved